mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 Example
 -------

-First, we demonstrate value by doing a hard thing well.
+First, we establish value by doing a hard thing well.
 Given two large arrays stored in HDF5.

 {% highlight Python %}